pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

-Closures are very powerful mechanism in the JavaScript programming language.
+Closures are a very powerful mechanism in the JavaScript programming language.
 All members of an object in the JavaScript are public by default.
 However, closures mechanism provides to objects possibility to have private members, and not only that.
-In this tutorial we will learn what are closures and what are benefits of using them in the JavaScript code.
+In this tutorial we will learn what the closures are and what are benefits of using them in the JavaScript code.

 So, what is the closure?
 Douglas Crockford, author of the book *JavaScript: The Good Parts*, wrote an excellent definition of the closure, which says: